-Again, let us be serious, comrades, academicians!
+Again, let us be serious, academicians!
 Religion comes from God.
 It is communion with God.

 The most primitive man knows "I exist," and "the many objects around me exist."
 But if I and my fellow men and the things about us exist, there must exist one more thing: existence itself.
-If I am and the world is, there is also the simple fact of "being".
+If I am and the world is, there is also the simple fact of "being."
 I get old, fellow men die, warning me that my turn will come, while my children grow up.
 All objects which surround me decay or wither away.
 But the simple fact of being never ceases.
 There exists a pure Being, independent of our coming and going.
 I have not always existed.
 The things around me have not always been.
-They are contingent.
-But the fact of being has always been.
-Primitive men could not put this in so many words.
-But they also knew about a supreme, immortal Being, the One whose name will be revealed later as the God whose name is "I am".
-Belief in him and the desire to propitiate him have inspired every religion in its beginning.
+Primitive men perhaps could not put this in so many words.
+But they knew about a supreme, immortal Being, the One whose name will be revealed later as the God whose name is "I AM."
+Belief in Him and the desire to propitiate Him have inspired every religion in its beginning.
 This is the basis of every religion even now.